 Editors integration¶

-There are several extensions available to integrate zk
+There are several extensions available to integrate zk in your favorite

 editor: